Monty Byrom

 Monty Byrom (born 1958) is an American rock, blues and country guitarist, singer, songwriter and producer.
-He fronted the rock band Billy Satellite and wrote hit songs for Eddie Money.
+He fronted the rock band Billy Satellite, co-writing several songs for the band that later became hits for Eddie Money.
+Byrom later became more involved in collaborations with Money, writing or co-writing songs on future Money albums and touring with Money on occasion.
 Later while leading the "soul country" band Big House, Byrom made a significant contribution to the new Bakersfield Sound, with a nod to his Bakersfield roots.